nasa/cumulus-orca/tasks/db_deploy/README.md

  template1         | postgres | UTF8     | en_US.utf8 | en_US.utf8 | =c/postgres           +
                    |          |          |            |            | postgres=CTc/postgres

+To change the password for the appuser: postgres=# \password %APP_USER_NAME%
+Enter new password:
+Enter it again:

+To exit psql:
 postgres=# \q

 Connect to the DB in AquaData Studio: